bawkee/SqlBinder/README.md

 # SqlBinder

-Is a free, open-source library that helps you transform a given SQL-like script and a set of conditions into an `IDbCommand`.
+Is a free, open-source library that helps you transform a given SQL template and a set of conditions into an `IDbCommand`.

 It is *not* an ORM solution - instead, it is DBMS-independent, SQL-centric **templating engine**.
 All it does is it removes the hassle of writing SQL and bind variable generating code.
 It does *not* generate the SQL itself, it lets you re-format an existing SQL instead.